 Similar to Farms and Sawmills, Stone Quarries produce stone which can be used to upgrade high level buildings.
 Higher level Stone Quarries produce more Stone, and can accumulate more Stone without requiring collection.

 Mines, in the same fashion as Farms, Sawmills, and Stone Quarries, produce Iron.
 Higher level Mines produce more Iron, and can accumulate more Iron over time without requiring collection.

 Tip: You can claim the resources from your resource generating buildings quickly by tapping on the building, holding down your finger, and sliding it over your other resource generating buildings that are awaiting collection.

 War Camps are places to host your troops when you prepare to send them into the field.
 Having more War Camps, or higher level War Camps, allows you to train more Troops in your Troop production buildings (like the Barracks).
 It also increases the speed at which Troops train.

-Medic Tents are crucial for healing your wounded Troops.
+Medic Tents are crucial for healing your wounded Troops and upgrading your Red Temple.
 If your Troops fall in battle, a Medic Tent allows a certain number of them to survive while wounded.
 Wounded Troops can be healed in the Medic Tent to restore them to fighting form.
 The more Medic Tents you have, the greater your capacity to accommodate wounded Troops—any Troops who are injured above the number that your Medic Tents can accommodate are killed, and new Troops must be trained to replace them.
 Healing wounded Troops is much faster and less expensive than training new ones, so don’t neglect your Medic Tents!

 Tip: If you have more Troops wounded than your Medic Tents can accommodate, your Medics will automatically prioritize higher tier troops.